Hello,

 Qualifications & Professional Affiliations

-MSc Global Public Health Nutrition (with Distinction), University of Westminster
+MSc Global Public Health Nutrition (with Distinction)

 Registered With Association for Nutrition (AfN)